 Cat5 cables are no longer widely installed as the capabilities of the cables are vastly outperformed by its successors Cat5e and Cat6.
 A Cat5 cable can transfer data at 10/100 MBPS and this used to set the standard for network speeds.

 It is possible to achieve 100MBPS on a Cat5 cable but only if you use a shorter cable.
 The maximum cable length for each of the categories is 100m.

-However, with the increasing demands of internet users from their connections, a Cat6 network is far more effective at delivering a speedy internet connection in general.
+However, with the increasing demands of internet users from their connections, a Cat6 network is far more effective at delivering a fast internet connection in general.
 By point of comparison, a Cat5e cable can achieve 1000MBPS and you can expect a significant improvement in speeds provided you maintain the length of the cables you are using.

 How Has The Insulation Improved Cable Performance?

 Cat6 cables are more suitable for high-end networking as improved insulation ensures that crosstalk is reduced from a Cat5 or even Cat5e cable.
 Crosstalk refers to interference between uninsulated cables where the signals are allowed to inhibit each other.
-In earlier Cat5 and Cat5e cables the interference is more likely to result in a poor user experience and the inability to maintain a practicable connection as a result.
+In earlier Cat5 and Cat5e cables, the interference is more likely to result in poor user experience and the inability to maintain a practicable connection as a result.